The professional standards committee (PSC)

 Lindsay has been working in the housing sector since 2007, gaining experience across a number of different housing roles - legal services advisor, homelessness assessment officer, and in social housing supported living.
 She is passionate about professional development, and about the change that those who work in the housing sector have the power to bring about.

 Five years ago, she decided to use her knowledge, skills, and experience in the sector to teach other housing professionals.
-Lindsay is currently the apprenticeship manager for housing at The Learning Curve overseeing a group of coaches who teach housing apprenticeships and CIH qualifications.
+Lindsay is a freelance social housing and qualifications specialist.
 Lindsay has a passion for supporting housing professionals to gain the knowledge, skills, and professional behaviours needed to make the housing sector shine, and her place on the professional standards committee gives her even more scope to do this.

 Martyn has been involved in housing for over 35 years and been a member of the CIH since the early 1990’s.
 Holding various roles in local government and the registered provider sectors over his career, Martyn is neighbourhoods director at Trent and Dove.
 He is responsible for all operational housing services, supported housing, customer engagement and the customer contact centre.